Vruddhi18/LSTM_Next-word-predictor/README.md

 - Trained on a predefined dataset for reliable predictions.

 ## How It Works
-1. The user inputs a word or sentence.
+1. The user inputs a word or a sentence.
 2. The model processes the input and predicts the most likely next word.
 3. The output is displayed as a word suggestion for the user.